 While Lisbon is mostly known as a bustling city, particularly popular among digital nomads, there are also plenty of surf destinations that are a short commute away.
 One of these places is Cascais, one of the best places to surf in March if you’re an intermediate surfer.

 The stretch of coastline extends from Carcavelos surf beach to Guincho, a strip that comes alive with surfers, beach-goers, and sunshine-lovers.
 There is a choice of beach breaks, longboard breaks, point, and reef breaks, as well as advanced breaks.
 The water is chilly though, so make sure that you have a wetsuit handy!
+If the swell isn’t great, you can visit the Palaces of Sintra which are close by.

 4. Santa Teresa, Costa Rica